carnager/teiler/README.md

 choose between screenshots or screencasts.

-screenshots can be delayed and you can also draw areas to capture. teiler can also upload your files via scp or filebin. (http://git.server-speed.net/users/flo/filebin/)
+screenshots can be delayed and you can also draw areas to capture. teiler can also upload your files via scp, ix, imgur or filebin. (http://git.server-speed.net/users/flo/filebin/)

 Last, but not least teiler can store your Screenshots in clipboard for use in other applications.